Paulilami/EqualityStake/README.md

 # EqualityStake
-Currently in development, this is a private project made by Paul Ilami, but still includes mistakes and errors.
+Currently in development, this is a private project made by Paul Ilami, still includes mistakes and errors.